ThibArg/NuxeoHotFolderUploader/README.md

   * If an error occurs with `curl`, do not delete the file, move it somewhere else (when `$2`is not passed)
   * If an error occurs, report it in the log
 * Handle sub-folders and sub-sub-folders and etc.
+* Handle sending metadata.
+For example aFile.doc and aFile.metadata, the later containing JSON, of any other key/value information
+* Handling custom document type based not only on the mime-type but also on "something else": Prefix in the file name, or a aFile.documenttype file near the aFile.doc, ...

 ###License: MIT